Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

-Washington Criminal Court System
+Tacoma Criminal Appeals Attorneys Who Understand The Washington Criminal Court System

 Prosecutions for alleged crimes take place in the court systems of the state’s 39 counties.
 Superior courts hear felony cases, while misdemeanor cases may go before a district court or a superior court.
-With the help of a criminal appeals lawyer, a defendant may appeal a district court conviction to the superior court of the same county, while appeals of superior court convictions go to one of the state’s three Courts of Appeals.
+With the help of a criminal appeals lawyer, a defendant may appeal a district court conviction to the superior court of the same county, while appeals of superior court convictions go to one of the state’s three U.S. Courts of Appeals.

-How Criminal Appeals Attorneys Can Help You
+How Criminal Appeals Attorneys Can Help You In Washington State

 You should consult with an experienced Washington criminal appeals attorney no matter where you are in the criminal process.
 A seasoned appellate attorney is equipped with the resources needed to successfully appeal a broad range of criminal convictions, including (but not limited to) the following:

 If you’ve been wrongfully convicted of one of the crimes listed above, seek the help of a criminal appeals attorney ASAP.
-You need to consult with a team of legal experts before filing an appeal, as they have the experience and legal understanding you need to navigate this tricky process
+You need to consult with a team of legal experts before filing an appeal, as they have the experience and legal understanding you need to navigate this tricky process.

-Appeal a Conviction
+Appeal A Conviction

 With the help of a criminal appellate attorney, defendants may obtain a new trial or a reversal of a conviction.
-Because of the double jeopardy clause of the Constitution, the state may not appeal an acquittal.
-The defendant must file a notice of appeal within 30 days of sentencing —it’s wise to consult with a criminal appeal lawyer before submitting.
+Because of the double jeopardy clause of the constitution, the state may not appeal an acquittal.
+The defendant must file a notice of appeal within 30 days of sentencing – it’s wise to consult with a criminal appeal lawyer before submitting.
 The trial court has discretion on whether to stay the sentence or require the defendant to post bail during the appeal.

 The defendant, now known as the appellant, generally may only raise issues of an error occurring at trial.
 This could include prosecutorial misconduct, ineffective assistance of counsel, errors by the court in admitting or suppressing evidence, and constitutional violations.
 New evidence is usually not allowed.